Navigate home logo

 • Dust, vibration and vehicle movements: During work hours, you may notice increased noise, dust, vibration and additional vehicle activity.

 • Noise: To construct the new standby bore, drilling equipment needs to reach deep below ground.
 Because of this depth, the drilling process can be quite loud.
-While this type of work cannot be completed quietly, we will try to mimimise noise wherever possible.
+While this type of work cannot be completed quietly, we will try to minimise noise wherever possible.

 We will continue to take all reasonable steps to reduce disruption wherever possible and complete this work as quickly as possible.
 We apologise for any inconvenience and thank you for your patience and understanding while we carry out this essential work.